dmitriykotov333/thread/README.md

 ***
 output_input1 - 7

-Design pattern (Wrapper or Decorator) output_input8
+Design pattern (Wrapper or Decorator example (package src.main.java.com.kotov.thread.decorator)) output_input8

 If we want to "wrap" method calls of some object with our own code, then we need: